eklsn/MonoTaipu/README.md

 ## Key Features

 - Rhythm-based typing gameplay inspired by osu! and Keyboardmania
 - Level editor for custom content
-- Efficient rendering using SpriteBatches
 - Optimized audio handling with ManagedBass for low latency
-- Designed for smooth performance on CPU, RAM, and GPU

 ## Tools and libraries used
 - Visual Studio